yashch22/ChatBot/README.md

 ### ChatBot

-A simple chatbot using standard <em>NLP</em> techniques and <em>Deep learning</em> which works by processing the text to convert it to useful numerical features, then applying Neural network to predict the user <em>intent</em> and respond correspondingly.
+A simple chatbot using standard <b>NLP</b> techniques and <b>Deep learning</b> which works by processing the text to convert it to useful numerical features, then applying Neural network to predict the user <b>intent</b> and respond correspondingly.